matteogiorgi/.minidot/README.md

 ## Happy?

-Do not tell me you are not comfortable with such a minimal-giga-chad workflow, are you?
-If so, keep calm and do not choke on your double-soy-latte-macchiato; you can take a look at this stuff, it might be useful:
+Not comfortable with a minimal workflow?
+Put down your *double soy latte macchiato* and take a look at this stuff, it might be useful:

 - [Sublime-Text](https://www.sublimetext.com/docs/linux_repositories.html)
 - [Sublime-Merge](https://www.sublimemerge.com/docs/linux_repositories)